★★★★★ 5.0 (60 Reviews)

 ⚠ The Risk of Skipping This Step

-A shower rebuild caused by water damage behind the tiles — framing, subfloor, and mold remediation — typically costs $8,000–$25,000+.
+A shower rebuild caused by water damage behind the tile — framing, subfloor, and mold remediation — typically costs $8,000–$25,000+.
 Proper waterproofing from the start costs a fraction of that and protects your home for decades.

 Waterproofing Systems TJC Uses